 8.2 any other time as required by WPD; and

-8.3 the end of the Accepted Arming Window or Accepted Availability Window (as relevant).
+8.3 the end of the Accepted Arming Window, Accepted Availability Window or other period of time declared as available by the Participant in respect of a Site / Group (as relevant),

-9. In the event that, in respect of the despatch of Demand Response in accordance with paragraph 6 in any Accepted Arming Window, Accepted Availability Window or other period of time previously notified, or deemed to be notified, as being available at any Site(s) / Group:-
+provided that if the time set out in 8.2 or 8.3 above would be prior to the end of the Minimum Utilisation Period, Demand Response shall be operated until the end of the Minimum Utilisation Period.

-9.1 Demand Response is not provided at a level of at least the required level of Contracted Capacity less any applicable grace factor (each as set out in Part E of Schedule 2) as measured at the minute in which the Response Time ends;
+9. In the event that, in respect of the despatch of Demand Response in accordance with paragraph 6 in any Accepted Arming Window or Accepted Availability Window at any Site / Group:-

-9.2 the volume in MWh of Demand Response provided is less than the required level of Contracted Capacity less any applicable grace factor (each as set out in Part E of Schedule 2) as multiplied by the number of hours (including parts thereof) comprised in the period from the expiry of the Response Time until the first to occur of the times described in paragraphs 7.1, 7.2 or 7.3 or 8.1, 8.2 or 8.3 (as relevant); or
+9.1 Demand Response is not provided at a level of at least the required level of Contracted Capacity less any applicable grace factor (as set out in Part E of Schedule 2) as measured at the minute in which the Response Time ends; or

-9.3 Demand Response is not provided continuously at a level of at least the required level of Contracted Capacity less any applicable grace factor (each as set out in Part E of Schedule 2) from the expiry of the Response Time until the first to occur of the times described in paragraphs 7.1, 7.2 or 7.3 or 8.1, 8.2 or 8.3 (as relevant),
+9.2 Demand Response is not provided continuously at a level of at least the required level of Contracted Capacity less any applicable grace factor (as set out in Part E of Schedule 2) from the expiry of the Response Time until the first to occur of the times described in paragraphs 7.1, 7.2 or 7.3 or 8.1, 8.2 or 8.3 (as relevant),

 then the Service Charges otherwise payable by WPD to the Participant shall be reduced in accordance with Schedule 2.

 Schedule 2